The Best Alternative to Entertainment Partners

 Searching for an Entertainment Partners alternative?
 Then look no further than Wrapbook, a modern film payroll company, handling everything from onboarding, compliance, and running payroll – all in one intuitive app.

-Wrapbook gives indie filmmakers and producers full access to their productions’ finances on one neat dashboard.
+Wrapbook gives indie filmmakers and producers full access to their productions’ finances through easy-to-use software and a dedicated paymaster.
 After onboarding cast and crew through the app, timesheets and expenses appear in real time each time your crew submits them.

 Approve invoices, and when you’re ready to run payroll, just click “Run Payroll.”
 Paying your employees and freelancers takes in seconds, since Wrapbook is one of the few entertainment payroll companies that supports direct deposit.

 While Entertainment Partners does produce some software to assist with budgeting and scheduling, they currently do not for payroll.

 If you’ve ever worked on a studio film, there’s a good chance you’ve received an Entertainment Partners W2.
 Since 1976, Entertainment Partners Payroll (or EP) has handled payroll and residuals for nearly every type of production from big budget films to even bigger budget films.
 As is the case with most film payroll companies, EP’s cost varies because they require you to request a quote.

 Recently, Entertainment Partners was acquired by the same equity company that backs CAA, which represents most of the talent they send checks to.

 Like most film payroll companies, Entertainment Partners requires filmmakers to get a quote for their production.
 This usually includes a weekly fee to use their services, a fee to cut checks, a fee per SAG pension and health report, a fee for onset accounting, plus a percentage of your gross wages.

 Once you’ve finally raised enough money to green light your project, the last thing you want to do is spend it on entertainment payroll services.